Executive summary

 What is indexation?

 Portfolio trackers are supposed to ‘track’ or ‘index’ an entire portfolio of risks, sometimes across many classes of business.
 Indexation is a measure used to track how well capacity is being deployed across a portfolio.
 Indexation can also be used to detect anti-selection, i.e. where capacity is more likely to be deployed behind hard-to-place/lower performing risks as opposed to being deployed across all in scope risks.
-It is not relevant for coverholders operating other follow facilities in which the aim is something other than to track an identified portfolio or risks.
+It is not relevant for coverholders operating other follow facilities in which the aim is something other than to track an identified portfolio of risks.

 Indexation is typically reported as a percentage – premium or policy count in respect of bound business divided by that which is in-scope for the portfolio – where perfect indexation is 100% (see below).
 Other terms commonly used in relation to indexation include ‘utilisation’ and ‘adoption’.
 While these may sometimes refer to distinct metrics, they are frequently used interchangeably, highlighting the need for clarity, so all parties understand what is being measured and reported.